Minimal torsion curves in geometric isogeny classes: Introduction

-\begin{enumerate} \item If $\ell =13$, then $3 \cdot 13^{2k-2} \mid \deg(x)$. \item If $\ell =11$, then $5 \cdot 11^{2k-2} \mid \deg(x)$. \item If $\ell=7$ and $\mathcal{E}$ does not contain $E'$ with $j(E')= 3^3\cdot5\cdot7^5/2^7$, then $7^{2k-2} \mid \deg(x)$. \item If $\ell=7$ and $\mathcal{E}$ contains $E'$ with $j(E')= 3^3\cdot5\cdot7^5/2^7$, then $9 \cdot 7^{\max(0,2k-3)} \mid \deg(x)$. \item If $\ell=5$, then $5^{\max(0,2k-3)} \mid \deg(x)$. \item If $\ell=3$, then $3^{\max(0,2k-4)} \mid \deg(x)$. \item If $\ell=2$, then $k \leq 3$ and $1 \mid \deg(x)$. \end{enumerate} Moreover, among odd degree points on $X_1(\ell^k)$ coming from $\mathcal{E}$, a point of least odd degree can always be associated to $E_{min} \in \mathcal{E}$ with $j(E_{min}) \in \Q$ or which is $\ell$-isogenous to an elliptic curve having rational $j$-invariant. \end{thm} \begin{remark} The exceptional class for $\ell=7$ has also been identified in another context.
+\begin{enumerate} \item If $\ell =13$, then $3 \cdot 13^{2k-2} \mid \deg(x)$. \item If $\ell =11$, then $5 \cdot 11^{2k-2} \mid \deg(x)$. \item If $\ell=7$ and $\mathcal{E}$ does not contain $E'$ with $j(E')= 3^3\cdot5\cdot7^5/2^7$, then $7^{2k-2} \mid \deg(x)$. \item If $\ell=7$ and $\mathcal{E}$ contains $E'$ with $j(E')= 3^3\cdot5\cdot7^5/2^7$, then $9 \cdot 7^{\max(0,2k-3)} \mid \deg(x)$. \item If $\ell=5$, then $5^{\max(0,2k-3)} \mid \deg(x)$. \item If $\ell=3$, then $3^{\max(0,2k-4)} \mid \deg(x)$. \item If $\ell=2$, then $k \leq 3$ and $1 \mid \deg(x)$. \end{enumerate} Moreover, among odd degree points on $X_1(\ell^k)$ coming from $E' \in \mathcal{E}$, a point of least odd degree can always be associated to $E_{min} \in \mathcal{E}$ with $j(E_{min}) \in \Q$ or which is $\ell$-isogenous to an elliptic curve having rational $j$-invariant. \end{thm} \begin{remark} The exceptional class for $\ell=7$ has also been identified in another context.
 By Sutherland \cite{Sutherland12}, elliptic curves $E/\Q$ with $j(E)=3^3\cdot5\cdot7^5/2^7$ provide the only counterexamples over $\Q$ to a local-global principle for rational isogenies of prime degree. \end{remark}

 In particular, Theorem \ref{Thm1.3} states that under the given assumptions, there exists a minimal torsion curve for $\mathcal{E}$ of level $\ell^k$ which is at most $\ell$-isogenous to an elliptic curve having rational $j$-invariant.
 Away from points of odd degree, Proposition \ref{LevelEllImages} shows the same condition holds for $\mathcal{E}$ containing a rational elliptic curve with $\ell$-adic Galois representation of level $\ell$.
 These are special cases of the following result, which is a consequence of Serre's Open Image Theorem \cite{serre72}.
-Our proof does not make the constant $C$ explicit, though we suspect such a construction exists; see Remark \ref{RemarkExplicitC}.